devlucas/webtask-micro-service/DEVELOPMENT.md

 }
 ```

-There is an default middleware located at `src/middlewares/helmet.js` that can be used as a reference.
+There is a default middleware located at `src/middlewares/helmet.js` that can be used as a reference.

 If you want to learn more about Express middlewares, you can do so [here](http://expressjs.com/en/guide/writing-middleware.html).